Last update:04 May 2023

 During COVID-19, higher education institutions and schools were closed in 185 countries, affecting about 1.5 billion learners.
 However, the pandemic also showed how online teaching and learning innovations shifted the potential of international exchange.

-In this project, UNESCO IESALC is studying the effects of COVID-19 on student mobility and looking ahead to the future prospects for mobility across regions.
-Specifically, the project is examining the potential of virtual student mobility (VSM), an activity that uses information and communications technology to support cross-border collaboration and to enhance intercultural and knowledge exchange.
-We are identifying models of VSM that are being developed as a result of the pandemic as well as pre-existing models that are now being refined.
-The project is also studying how VSM can be used to promote quality education that is equitable and accessible, in line with the UN Sustainable Development Goals.
+In this project, UNESCO IESALC studied the effects of the pandemic on student mobility and looked ahead to the future prospects for mobility across regions.
+Specifically, the project examined the potential of virtual student mobility (VSM), studying how it can be used to promote quality education that is equitable and accessible, in line with the UN Sustainable Development Goals.

 Based on 14 case studies across 38 countries and 78 higher education institutions, UNESCO IESALC published the report Moving Minds: Opportunities and challenges for virtual student mobility in a post-pandemic world.
 Find out why the future of international mobility will combine physical and digital experiences to reach a wider range of students and watch the webinar launching the report.